fmira21/ton-node-docker/README.md

-# Telegram Open Network: Full node and Toncenter API, dockerised
+# The Open Network: Full node and Toncenter API, dockerised

 This repository contains TON full node and Toncenter API builds unified into one Compose definition - to run as a service on any host machine.